by An Unknown But Well-Meaning Source

 ** Correctional Investigator of Canada, “Remarks on Bill C-7” to the Standing Senate Committee on Legal and Constitutional Affairs, February 2, 2021.

-†† Muse, “Why a Fashion Retailer Chose to Tell a Dying Womans Difficult Yet Beautiful Story,” November 9, 2022.
+†† Muse, “Why a Fashion Retailer Chose to Tell a Dying Woman’s Difficult Yet Beautiful Story,” November 9, 2022.

 ‡‡ Report of the Special Joint Committee on Medical Assistance in Dying, “MAID in Canada: Choices for Dying,” February 2023: 9.